v10rozas/Proyecto_TD_28_34/README.md

 RESUMEN GENERADO POR meta-llama/Llama-3.2-3B-Instruct:
-The document is a recipe for a peach mousse dessert.
+The document is a recipe for a dessert, likely a type of mousse or cake, that incorporates dried peaches and Pêcher Mignon (likely cherry liqueur).
 Here's a summary of the steps involved:

-1. Make a peach mixture by combining dried peaches and water, letting it sit, then boiling and reducing heat to simmer until the peaches are soft.
-Add gelatin and any remaining ingredients to the mixture and puree until smooth.
+1. Soak dried peaches in water for 30 minutes and then cook them until they're soft.
+2. Soften gelatin by sprinkling it in cold water.

-2. Prepare a custard mixture by beating egg yolks, sugar, and Pêcher Mignon in a double boiler until thickened.
+3. Begin preparing the custard by beating egg yolks, sugar, and gelatin (after it's softened) in a double boiler.
+4. Puree the custard to create a smooth mixture.

-3. Combine the peach mixture with the custard mixture and add whipped cream to lighten the mixture.
+5. Combine the pureed custard with the cooked and pureed peaches.
+6. Beat the cream until soft peaks form, then fold it into the peach mixture to lighten it.

-4. Whip egg whites and cream of tartar, then gently fold into the peach mixture.
+7. Beat the egg whites and cream of tartar, then fold in the egg whites to add structure and gloss to the mousse.

-5. Cover the bowl with plastic and refrigerate the mousse for at least 8 hours or overnight.
+8. Refrigerate the mousse for at least 8 hours or overnight to allow it to set.

-6. Pipe the mousse into goblets or wine glasses and top with fresh mint sprigs before serving.
+9. Pipe the mousse into delicate forms, such as goblets or wine glasses, and top with fresh mint sprigs before serving.

+The recipe likely results in a light, airy, and flavorful dessert perfect for special occasions.

 RESUMEN GENERADO POR DISLab/SummLlama3.2-3B:
-The recipe described is for a peach mousse, involving the preparation of a peach puree, the creation of a custard base, and the folding of whipped cream and egg whites to combine, all of which are then piped into pastry bags and set to chill in the refrigerator before serving, garnished with fresh mint sprigs.
+This recipe describes a peach mousse, involving the preparation of a soft peach puree, the mixing of the puree with egg yolks and cream, and the folding of whipped cream and egg whites to create a light and airy texture.
+The process begins by softening dried peaches in water, then pureeing them with a gelatin mixture and egg yolks in a double boiler.
+The mixture is then cooled, combined with whipped cream, and folded to incorporate air.
+The mousse is then refrigerated for at least 8 hours and piped into goblets or wine glasses, finished with fresh mint sprigs.

 RESUMEN GENERADO POR facebook/bart-large-cnn: